 The goals of Student Radio are diversity in programming, professionalism in presentation, and education.
 Both stations are supported by a fee collected from all students each semester.
 Students may apply for paid positions or to work as volunteers.
-Offices and studios will move from 310 Auditorium to handicapper accessible facilities in Room 4 of Holden Hall during Fall 1995.
+Offices and studios in G-4 Holden Hall are handicapper accessible.
 For information call 353-4414.